The Best Things To Do in Mallorca, Spain

 There is no specific time to visit it; it is always a good time.
 The most popular routes run through its trails, forests, and beaches and can be done on foot or by bicycle.

 This important nature site is formed by an old lagoon that was separated from the sea.
 Now it is a humid area, with routes to do on foot or by bike, and perfect for bird lovers.

 It is the most entered point to the Mediterranean Sea north of Majorca.
 With its impressive cliffs and a lighthouse on the top of the rock 200 meters high, it is one of the essential places to visit on the island.

 Below is the Playa de Formentor.
 It is a long beach, 1 km long, surrounded by turquoise waters and pine forests.
-It is in a bay, so there are usually no waves or wind.
+It is in a bay, so no waves or wind usually exist.
 It is perfect for a getaway with children.

 It is located south of Mallorca and can only be accessed by boat.
 The best option is to book a tour from Palma and spend the day on the island.
 It is a small paradise away from mass tourism.

 Apart from taking walks along the trails, you can visit the castle ruins, the Blue Cave, or snorkel.
 The island has a hostel, but you have to book in advance.

 Caves of Drach

 Four large caves with a total length of 1.2 km are located near Porto Cristo.

 They can be visited throughout the year with a boat crossing the waters and appreciate the lighting that gives them a fantastic touch.